mui/mui-x/docs/data/data-grid/rows/rows.md

 To capture changes in the order of the dragged row use the `onRowOrderChange` callback.

-In addition, row reordering emits the following events that can be imported:
+In addition, you can import the following events to customize the row reordering experience:

 - `rowDragStart`: emitted when dragging of a row starts.
 - `rowDragOver`: emitted when dragging a row over another row.
 - `rowDragEnd`: emitted when dragging of a row stops.

-> ⚠️ For now, row reordering is disabled if working is applied to the grid.
+> ⚠️ For now, row reordering is disabled if sorting is applied to the grid.
 >
-> In addition, if row grouping or Tree Data is used the row reordering is also disabled.
+> In addition, if row grouping or tree data is being used, the row reordering is also disabled.

+## 🚧 Row spanning

+> ⚠️ This feature isn't implemented yet.
+It's coming.
+>
+> 👍 Upvote [issue #207](https://github.com/mui/mui-x/issues/207) if you want to see it land faster.

+Each cell takes up the width of one row.
+Row spanning allows to change this default behavior.
+It allows cells to span multiple rows.
+This is very close to the "row spanning" in an HTML `<table>`.

 ## 🚧 Row pinning [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)